 Rasheed A. Malik is a senior policy analyst for Early Childhood Policy at American Progress.
 His work focuses on child care infrastructure and supply, the economic benefits of child care, and bias and discrimination in early childhood policy.
 Malik’s research has been featured in or cited by The New York Times, Vox, The Washington Post, NPR, Slate, CNNBusiness, and CNBC, among others.

-Rasheed A. Malik is a Policy Analyst for the Early Childhood Policy team at American Progress.
-Prior to attending graduate school, Malik was a government affairs and communications associate for the Metropolitan Waterfront Alliance, an organization with the goal of making the New York Harbor a shared, resilient, and accessible resource for all New Yorkers.
+Prior to joining American Progress, Malik was a government affairs and communications associate for the Metropolitan Waterfront Alliance, an organization with the goal of making the New York Harbor a shared, resilient, and accessible resource for all New Yorkers.

 Malik holds a master’s degree in public policy from the Gerald R. Ford School of Public Policy at the University of Michigan and a bachelor’s degree in public affairs from Baruch College.
 He lives in Northern Virginia with his wife and two young children.